 Through partnering with Jhipego in the Philippines and taking on the challenges of geography by empowering patients to self-collect, as well as playing an active role in Europe’s Beating Cancer Plan, we have been able to impact more women than had we worked in isolation.
 However the ability to optimise care is not only dependent on the availability of medicines and diagnostics - to effectively make use of innovations, medical professionals and support staff must have specialised training and education.

-In Indonesia, a desire to understand why patients were experiencing a gap in care led to Roche collaborating on a project with Dharmais National Cancer Care, Indonesian Oncology Nurses Association and the University of Indonesia, revealing that there was only one cancer specialist nursing programme nationwide, and no standardised national accreditation, resulting in a deficit of specialised nursing staff and a direct impact on the patient care journey.
+In Indonesia, a desire to understand why patients were experiencing differences in care led to Roche collaborating on a project with Dharmais National Cancer Care, Indonesian Oncology Nurses Association and the University of Indonesia, revealing that there was only one cancer specialist nursing programme nationwide, and no standardised national accreditation, resulting in a lack of specialised nursing staff and a direct impact on the patient care journey.
 This discovery sparked a new partnership to provide oncology nursing scholarships and patient-centred training.
 As more nurses were trained, leading to a tangible improvement in the overall patient experience, more partners got on board.
 What started as a group of four now has over 50 organisations building a robust and sustainable specialist oncology nursing training system.

 The first oncology public-private partnership in Indonesia was co-created to increase the number of oncology nurse specialists.
 The collaboration between Roche, the National Cancer Center, the Indonesian government and a top oncology nursing group, developed and provided patient-centric training that upskilled nurses to fully support patients and families, as well as guide oncologists and policymakers in shaping future care.